brunaquirino/minimal-api/README.md

 ## Final Considerations

 This is a simple vehicle registration system with administrator authentication, using the technologies C#, .NET, MySQL, and JWT for authentication.
-The application can be expanded to include more features, such as vehicle update and deletion, as well as a graphical interface (frontend) to facilitate interaction.